 - Tsawwassen (southern Vancouver) to Duke Point (near Nanaimo)

-New for 2018, there is a passenger-only ferry service running between downtown Victoria and downtown Vancouver.
+Since 2018, there has been a passenger-only ferry service running between downtown Victoria and downtown Vancouver.

 Travelling on BC ferries

 - Ticket sales are cut off 10 minutes before scheduled sailing time for foot passengers, 5 minutes before for vehicles (10 minutes at Horseshoe Bay).

 - BC Ferries’ recommends arriving at least 30 minutes before the scheduled sailing time.
 It is recommended to arrive earlier in the summer season (late June to early September), on Friday afternoons/Sunday afternoon and during long holiday weekends.
 On these days, be prepared to wait for a later crossing.